-The Board currently comprises 8 Directors consisting of 5 executive members and 3 non-executive members, all of whom are independent.
+The Board currently comprises 8 Directors (excluding 2 Alternate Directors) consisting of 4 executive members and 4 non-executive members, all of whom are independent.

-The Independent Directors comprise 37.5% of the Board.
-This is in compliance with the provisions of the Listing Requirements and the REIT Guidelines for at least one-third of the Board to be independent.
-The Directors are cognisant of the recommendation in the Code for the board to comprise a majority of independent directors, and will assess the composition and size of the Board on an ongoing basis to ensure the needs of the Trust are met.
-The Board is of the view that the current Independent Non-Executive Directors have the experience and business acumen necessary to carry sufficient weight in the Board's decisions, and act in the best interests of the Unitholders.
+The Independent Directors currently comprise 50.0% of the Board.
+This is in compliance with the provisions of the Listing Requirements and the REIT Guidelines for at least one-third of the Board to be independent and the applicable recommendation under the Code for at least half of the Board to comprise independent directors.